Active libraries

 Libraries are a vital part of local communities that are open to everyone - and these days they do much more than just lend books!

-That's why we're working with Surrey Libraries in developing programmes to help local people find their feet when it comes to keeping active.
+That's why we're working with Surrey Libraries in developing programmes to help communities keep active.

 Don't sit on the sofa and tell yourself you'll start moving more tomorrow; find out below whether we're already working in your local centre.
 You owe it to yourself and your family to get moving because remember, “All we have to decide is what to do with the time that is given to us.” *